chenhaoxiang/csdn-blog-export/README.md

 免责声明:如果导出博客侵犯他人权益，引起纠纷的，一概与本人无关。

-# development
-CSDNBlogExport directory make complete program code
+#development
+CSDNBlogExport directory is a complete program code Used WebMagic crawler frame, original, write their own HttpURLConnection tools can be achieved only takes time, steal a little lazy, now that people have a better tools, why not
+Technical content, it was basically have no what, but also spent most of time to do.
+And in case of some players cannot export blog because CSDN links named points to the user for two kinds of circumstances, then write not found, is to test others while on a blog, solved the problem after half an hour.

 Although very want to send this application is perfect, but due to time constraints or can't do too many things.
-If one day can't use this program, please leave a message or contact me QQ: 619699629 or email: uifuture@uifuture.com I will use free time keep up with the CSDN on updating the blog, to ensure that can continue to use This version is 1.0 version, hope friends to help find a bug, leave a message or contact me here, I'll repair in time.
+Does not guarantee that this version has been able to use, if one day can't use this program (must be CSDN on the returned data processing or access control), please leave a message or contact me QQ: 619699629 or email: uifuture@uifuture.com

+I will use free time keep up with the CSDN on updating the blog, to ensure that can continue to use

+This version is 1.0 version, hope to meet with friends bug, leave a message or contact me here, I'll repair in time.
 Also welcome friends to join in with me in perfect this procedure.
 This small program can export any CSDN user's blog, but only for the use of learning.
 Disclaimer: if the export blog infringement of rights and interests of others, cause disputes, all has nothing to do with himself.